CosmWasm/sylvia-book/src/basics/error_handling.md

 We annotate the `ContractError` enum with [`Error`](https://docs.rs/thiserror/1.0.44/thiserror/derive.Error.html) macro as well as `Debug` and `PartialEq`.
 Variants need to be prefixed with `#[error(..)]` attribute.
 First one will be called `Std` and will implement [`From`](https://doc.rust-lang.org/std/convert/trait.From.html) trait on our error.
 This way we can both return standard `CosmWasm` errors and our own defined ones.
-For our bussiness logic we will provide the `CannotDecrementCount` variant.
+For our business logic we will provide the `CannotDecrementCount` variant.
 String inside of `error(..)` attribute will provide [`Display`](https://doc.rust-lang.org/std/fmt/trait.Display.html) value for readability.